Current Projects

 Publication:

-Stephen Yang, Jonathan Dortheimer, Qian Yang, Aaron Sprecher. (forthcoming).
+Stephen Yang, Jonathan Dortheimer, Qian Yang, Aaron Sprecher.
+(2024).
 When Design Workshops Meet Chatbots: Meaningful Participation at Scale?.
-International Journal of Architectural Computing.
+International Journal of Architectural Computing. [link].

 Jonathan Dortheimer, Stephen Yang, Qian Yang, Aaron Sprecher.
 (2023).
 Conceptual Architectural Design at Scale: A Case Study of Community Participation Using Crowdsourcing.
 Buildings, 13, 222. [link].